a00908270/masterthesis/thesis.md

 ##### etcd

-etcd is a key-value store, accessible by a HTTP/JSON API,  which can be distributed across multiple nodes and is used by Kubernetes to store configuration data, which needs to be accessible across nodes deployed in the cluster.
+Etcd is a key-value store, accessible by a HTTP/JSON API,  which can be distributed across multiple nodes and is used by Kubernetes to store configuration data, which needs to be accessible across nodes deployed in the cluster.
 It is essential for service discovery and to describe the state of the cluster, among other things. \cite{kub_intro}

-etcd can also watch values for changes \cite{baier-kub}.
+Etcd can also watch values for changes \cite{baier-kub}.

 ##### kube-apiserver

 The API server acts as the main management point for the cluster and provides a RESTful interface for users and other services to configure workloads in the cluster.
-It is a bridge between other master components and is responsible of maintaining health and spreading commands in the cluster. \cite{kub_intro}
+It is a bridge between other master components and responsible of maintaining health and spreading commands in the cluster. \cite{kub_intro}

 ##### kube-scheduler